 - How to create and sustain a visitor experience training program and culture.

-Ginny Fitzgerald, Director of Visitor & Member Services, Chicago History Museum, Colleen Higginbotham, Director of Visitor Services, Chrysler Museum of Art and
+Ginny Fitzgerald, Director of Visitor & Member Services, Chicago History Museum, Colleen Higginbotham, Deputy Director of Visitor Experience, Chrysler Museum of Art and

 Stephanie Wood, Director of Guest Services, Denver Museum of Nature and Science